High Button Shoes: Productions

 High Button Shoes opened on Broadway at the New Century Theatre October 9, 1947, it transferred to the Shubert Theatre December 22, 1947, then to The Broadway Theatre October 18, 1948, before closing July 2, 1949, after 727 performances.
 The cast starred Silvers as Harrison Floy and Fabray as Sara Longstreet (who was replaced by Joan Roberts in June 1948), and featured Joey Faye as Mr. Pontdue and Jack McCauley as Henry (Papa) Longstreet.
 The direction was by Abbott, choreography by Jerome Robbins, scenic design by Oliver Smith, costume design by Miles White, and lighting design by Peggy Clark.
 Robbins won the Tony Award for choreography.

 The U.S. national tour ran in parallel with the Broadway shows, with Eddie Foy Jr. as Harrison Floy, Audrey Meadows as Sara "Mama" Longstreet and Jack Whiting as Henry "Papa" Longstreet.
 It opened at the Boston Opera House April 26, 1948, played at least 16 cities in the Midwest and Great Plains, including Chicago, Denver and Minneapolis, as well as Los Angeles on August 15, 1949, and closed December 31, 1949, in Kansas City.

 A London production opened at the Hippodrome December 22, 1948, and ran for 291 performances.
 Two unknowns, Audrey Hepburn and Alma Cogan, were among the chorus girls.

 A television adaptation was broadcast live November 24, 1956, on NBC with Nanette Fabray and Joey Faye repeating their original roles, Hal March as Harrison Floy and Don Ameche as Papa Longstreet.

-In the Fall of 1965, Pittsburgh's Central Catholic High School put on a production directed by Joe Leonardo.

 The musical was revived at the Goodspeed Opera House, East Haddam, Connecticut July 1982 through September 11, 1982.
 Goodspeed Musicals revived the work again, July 13 through September 22, 2007.

 More recently, the musical was revived again at the New York City Center on May 8–12, 2019.